Many people can use the perfect instrument, but only a few can design and create one to be used by the many.

 - Demonstrating an end-to-end understanding of applications that are being created

-- Building machine learning algorithms based on statistical modeling procedures, and building and maintaining scalable machine learning solutions in production
+- Building algorithms based on statistical modeling procedures, and building and maintaining scalable machine learning solutions in production

 - Using data modeling and evaluation strategy to find patterns and predict unseen instances

 - Taking the lead on software engineering and software design

 - Communicating and explaining complex processes to laymen

 - Keeping in contact with stakeholders to analyze business problems, clarifying requirements, and then defining the needed resolution scope